vectordotdev/vector/rfcs/2021-11-xx-9862-ingest-apm-stats-along-traces-in-dd-agent-source.md

 # RFC  - 2021-11-XX - Ingest APM stats in `datadog-agent` source

 Datadog traces support in `datadog-agent` source was initially documented in this [RFC][trace-support-pr].
 However the Datadog `trace-agent` submit more data that juste traces.
 It also send statistics ("APM Stats") about running time of each instrumented resource (i.e. a given piece of code) that are aggregated over time (based on 100% of the traces received).
 Those APM stats are very important as they can highlight code hot spots and ease aggregation.
 Also as an integral part of the Datadog APM product, APM stats should be handled by Vector.

 [trace-support-pr]: https://github.com/vectordotdev/vector/pull/9634

 ## Context

 Traces are new in Vector, initial support is focusing on traces coming from the Datadog Agent, the [RFC][trace-support-pr] discussing about traces describes how those traces will be handled in Vector and highlighted the need to support APM stats.

 APM stats are encoded using protobuf, the current schema is available in the [datadog-agent][apm-stats-proto] repository.
 APM stats may be computed by the tracing lib in some cases or most of the time by the trace agent, but once they are emitted by the `trace-agent` there is no difference except a [boolean value][client-side-marker] that indicates where it was computed.
+They are sent by the `trace-agent` to the same endpoint as trace payloads, only the path differ, allowing easy discrimination between trace & APM stats payloads.

-Those stats are computed by a componen named [concentrator] in the trace-agent.
+Those stats are computed by a component named [concentrator] in the trace-agent.
 There is a [dedicated path][client-stats-aggregator] for APM stats that comes directly from tracing libraries.
 But ultimately they flow through datadog with the same [sending code][stats-writer].

 If we details a bit the actual content of a stats payload, it is a list of [`ClientGroupedStats`][client-grouped-stats-proto]:
 ```
 	string service = 1;
 	string name = 2;